DSTIKE Hackheld · Volume 1

 0x0000(lowercase x, leading zeros padded to chip-word-width where it aids reading). - Figure numbering is

 ../../00-inventory/photos/.
-Stock photos from Wikimedia Commons live infigs/and carry verbatim credit lines per CC-BY / CC-BY-SA license. - “Verify on the bench” appears where a claim is based on documentation or my (Claude’s) understanding of the platform rather than hands-on measurement on Jeff’s specific unit — these are explicit invitations to bench-check before relying on the claim in production.
+Stock photos from Wikimedia Commons live infigs/and carry verbatim credit lines per CC-BY / CC-BY-SA license. - “Verify on the bench” appears where a claim is based on documentation rather than hands-on measurement on the specific unit — these are explicit invitations to bench-check before relying on the claim in production.

 → Vol 2 — The ESP8266 Substrate unpacks the chip.
 Tensilica LX106 instruction set, 80 KB DRAM memory map, GPIO multiplexing, the 2.4 GHz radio’s monitor-mode capabilities, packet-injection what-works-and-what-doesn’t.
 Foundation for everything else in the series.